Global Philanthropic offers the following Services & Products:

 Global Philanthropic’s National Training Academy provides a broad range of national training programs designed to provide your fundraising professionals, board members, and executive director with the skills, knowledge and practical ideas they need to effectively raise funds in support of the organization’s important work.

-The Extraordinary Donor Journey (registration site), offered through our accredited National Training Academy is an annual one-day workshop, delivered across Canada with world-class speakers, focused on a topic critical to non-profit operation.
+The Extraordinary Donor Journey, offered through our accredited National Training Academy, is an annual curated one-day workshop, delivered in various cities across Canada, with world-class speakers, focused on a topic critical to non-profit operation.
 The program is delivered through adult learning methodologies, and is approved for CFRE educational credits.

 Global Philanthropic designs customized curriculum to address any unique fundraising and fund development issue that you may have.
 Our curriculum design process focused on key learning outcomes and utilizes adult training techniques.
 Training can be delivered in person or via Skype.